flapfrance/minitel-wish-wizard/README.md

        - never tested, i don't have a serial printer but perhaps it works like this:
        - If there is no USB printer the programm looks for a serial one.
 In the pref page you should write "/dev/tty0" or similair inthe first field.
 4. Network:
     - For multi-minitel installation  create a (wifi) network.
-Actually the  Programm uses  192.168.0.1-255 Server is on 192.168.0.99.
-If there are Networkproblems change IP adresse in "wishwizard.py" (around line 1384).
-    The clients can be attached via DHCP
+Add the IP adresse of the serverwith the database to use in the preferences (98 on page choices) or directly in settings.ini.

 5. Special codes:
     - On pages Choices (1 or 2) :
         - 99 to open delete whishes page
-        - 98 preferences (Timer for Screensaver, and Hexcodes for USBprinters works well , the rest is wip)
+        - 98 preferences ( IP adresse for the server database,Timer for Screensaver, and Hexcodes for USBprinters works well , the rest is wip)
-6. Possible changes in the code:
-    - Language at start: (around Line 145 ) lang = "DE" (or FR, EN, or ES)
+            - use this page to change preferences, some changes may need a restart.
+To reset preferences, delete the settings.ini.